Irish Poker Open

-After Terry Rogers death in 1999 the tournament, originally held in Dublin's Eccentric Club, was subsequently hosted by tournament director and poker player Liam Flood and the Merrion Casino.

-paddypowerpoker.com began sponsorship of the event in 2005 and oversaw the huge growth in the tournament.
+After Terry Rogers' death in 1999 the tournament, originally held in Dublin's Eccentric Club, was subsequently hosted by tournament director and poker player Liam Flood and the Merrion Casino.
+Paddy Power Poker began sponsorship of the event in 2005 and oversaw a period of huge growth.
 By 2006 the event, with 339 players, had outgrown the Merrion Casino and was held in Jury's Ballsbridge Hotel in Dublin.
-In 2007 the venue was changed to the Burlington Hotel, Dublin to accommodate the bigger field, while in 2008 and 2009 the Irish Open venue was Citywest Hotel, Dublin.
-In 2010 the tournament returned to the Burlington Hotel and numbers declined year on year up to 2015 which was inline with trends and decline in the online poker industry.
+In 2007 the venue was changed to the Burlington Hotel, Dublin to accommodate the bigger fields, while in 2008 and 2009 the Irish Open venue was Citywest Hotel, Dublin.
+In 2010 the tournament returned to the Burlington Hotel but numbers were declining, in line with trends and decline in the online poker industry.
+Liam Flood died in 2014; The Liam Flood Memorial tournament was launched in 2015 and is held in his memory every year.

-In 2016, the Irish Poker Open returned to Citywest Hotel for a week long festival from 21 to 28 March, culminating in the €500k Main Event.
-The 2016 Irish Poker Open was managed by JP Poker and Countside Ltd, both companies have organised tournaments in both Ireland and Europe for the last 20 years.

-Due to the ongoing COVID-19 pandemic, the 2020 Irish Poker Open is being staged online.
+In 2016, Paul O’Reilly and JP McCann – who both had extensive experience in running major poker tournaments - took over the organisation of the Irish Poker Open.
+They took the event back to the Citywest Hotel for a week-long festival from March 21 to 28 culminating in a €1,150 buy-in Main Event with a €500k guaranteed prize pool.
+Their vision for the event was a true festival of poker that would appeal to players of all kinds.
+Their vision was realised; the first event smashed the €500k guarantee and attracted 802 players, generating a prize pool of over €800k.
+Dan Wilson won the Main Event for €150,000.